HuangJianlang/newsapp/README.md

 ## Deployment
 Frontend is deployed using Nginx.
-Backend is deployed in 2 machines to form a distributed system.(This app is developed in maven multi-modules.
-It can be deployed in a cluster.)
+Backend is deployed in 2 machines to form a distributed system.

 ## Main Functionality